 The Father James B. Macelwane Annual Award was established by the American Meteorological Society to honor the late Rev. James B. Macelwane, S.J., a world renowned authority of seismology, who was a geophysicist and Dean of the Institute of Technology, Saint Louis University, until his death in 1956.
 The recipient of the Father James B. Macelwane award will receive a stipend of $1000 supported by member donations to the AMS Giving Program.

 The purpose of this award is to stimulate interest in meteorology among college students through the submission of original student papers concerned with some phase of the atmospheric sciences.
 The student must be enrolled as an undergraduate at the time the paper is written, and no more than two students from any one institution may enter papers in any one contest.

 To consider papers for the Macelwane Award, the AMS Committee of Judges must receive the following:

-The above information must be post marked by 12 June 2015.
-Mail to: American Meteorological Society, Macelwane Award, 45 Beacon Street, Boston, MA 02108?3693.
+The above information must be post marked Deadline: 10 June 2016.
+Mail to: American Meteorological Society, Macelwane Award, 45 Beacon Street, Boston, MA 02108-3693.
 The evaluation of papers occurs during the summer.
 Announcement of the award recipient will be made in the fall of 2015.